RydenButler/RydenButler.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Political Science --- Washington University in St. Louis (expected May 2021)
-* M.A. in Statistics --- Washington University in St. Louis (expected May 2020)
+* A.M. in Statistics --- Washington University in St. Louis (expected May 2020)
 * M.A. in Political Science --- Washington University in St. Louis  (2018)
 * B.A. in Political Science, History, Economics --- University of Miami (2015, *magna cum laud*)